anonymousException/renpy-translator/README.md

 Update-Translation is quite easy, directly use the [Official Extract](#jump_official_extract) (optional) and [Tool Extarct](#jump-tool-extract)

-After extraction ,  just input the directory generated during [Official Extract](#jump_official_extract) and choose the target , font can leave empty because it has been replaced before
+After extraction ,  just input the directory generated during [Official Extract](#jump_official_extract) and choose the target

+As for font , if the updated game appended new special style with different fonts , you can use replace font function **without** font

+path to include the appended special styles (font has been replaced before)

 ![img](https://github.com/anonymousException/renpy-translator/blob/main/docs/img/renpy_translator_update_translate.png)